garfix/nli-go/doc/manual/bases.md

-# Bases
+# Knowledge bases

+To solve a query (in the form of a relation set), the system uses several knowledge bases.
+These knowledge bases are specified in the config file.

-There are several types of knowledge bases that can be used in the inference process.
+Each knowledge base provides bindings for the active variables of the query.
+Different knowledge bases are used at different moments in the problem solving process.

 ## Fact base

-A fact base matches an input relation to one or more relations in a database.
-Its main function is

-    Bind(goal mentalese.Relation) ([]mentalese.RelationSet, []mentalese.Binding)
+The fact base can be simply a file of relations, a MySQL database, or a SPARQL datastore.

+It has a number of "mappings" that map the domain specific input to fact base specific output.
+It maps one or more relations from the input to one or more relations from the output.
+The bindings come from the fact base.

+## Function base

+A function base processes relations that normally take the form of a function.

+For example

+    join(Result, Sep, String1, String2, ...)

 ## Rule base

+A rule base contains "Prolog" rules that expand a consequent to a sequence of antecedents.

+    sister(A, B) :- female(A) female(B) parent(A, C) parent(B, C)

-A rule base treats an input relation as a goal, and returns sets of subgoals that need to succeed in order for the goal to succeed.
+A rule base treats an consequent relation as a goal, and executes its antecedents.

-Its main function is

-    Bind(goal mentalese.Relation) ([]mentalese.RelationSet, []mentalese.Binding)

-## Multiple bindings base / Aggregate base
+## Aggregate base

-The main function

-    Bind(goal mentalese.Relation, bindings []mentalese.Binding) ([]mentalese.Binding, bool)
+An aggregate base provides functions that take a set of bindings as input and perform function on the all the bindings of

 An example of an aggregate function is